uwx/ace/README.md

 # ace
 The ace library is a base 13 encoder / decoder that relies on lowercase characters that do not have ascenders or descenders (the parts of a character that extend above the center line and below the baseline).
-These 13 characters are: a, c, e, m, n, o, r, s, u, v, w, x, and z.

 ### Overview
 Project specs often call for an uncompromising use of characters that do not encroach vertically into surrounding spaces.
-The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings of any size and unsigned integers up to 15 digits in length.
+The ace library facilitates this need with a lightweight base 13 encoder that can handle ASCII strings of any size and unsigned integers up to 15 digits in length.

 ### Demo (example.js)